|

 marriages about the time of the Montgomery settlement; Pallots English

-marriages, and. the 1881 Census, of England, Scotland and Wales.
-Orders
+marriages, and the 1881 Census, of England, Scotland and Wales.

-"ORR-SOME" Research into the Family of Orr, is now available from
+“ORR-SOME” Research into the Family of Orr, may be available from

 Heritage Books Inc, 65 E Main St, Westminster, 21157, Maryland, or from